BingoLaHaye/Shades-of-Purple-tmTheme/README.md

-# 🦄 Shades of Purple `.RsTheme`
+# 🦄 Shades of Purple Rstudio

- > A shades of purple theme for Rstudio
+### A shades of purple theme for Rstudio

  ![](Capture.PNG)